LS102-summer2023/project-prachetasyeri/writing/paper.md

 ### Related work

 Emotion detection has been a prevelant field of research and recently has been popular in various applications.
-Previously emotion detection has been used to enhance interactions between human-robot interactions.
+Fernando Alonso-Martin et al. have used a multimodal user-emotion detection system for social robots.
+Using emotion detection information from the user, the interaction beeween the robot and user makes its way towards a more probable interaction and allows the robot the dialog to adapt.
+Additionally they have used emotions to understand the degree of confidence projected by the user[1].
 ### Prototype

 TODO: This section describes the implemented prototype - how did you implement your prototype, including the overall design of your prototype, details of the algorithms and tools if any used, etc. Use technical diagrams, equations, algorithms, and paragraphs of text to describe the research that you have completed.
 Be sure to number all figures and tables and to explicitly refer to them in your text.